 Possible drawbacks of gentle parenting include:

-- Breaking parental patterns can be hard: Most parents learn parenting styles from their own upbringing, and breaking these patterns can be hard to do.
-Parents have to evaluate and process their own experience and from that determine what they want to do.
-This process can be a long journey and parents might not be ready to do this, or have the support.
+- Breaking parental patterns can be hard: Many parents learn parenting styles from their upbringing, and breaking these patterns can be challenging.
+Parents must evaluate and process their childhood experience before becoming an effective gentle parent.

-- Parents need patience to make it work: This style of parenting asks for parents to have patience, and at times, this is hard to do consistently.
-This can create some frustration and a lack of motivation.
+- Parents need patience to make it work: A gentle parenting style asks parents to have patience.
+Practicing patience can be challenging with children and contribute to frustration and a lack of motivation.

-Here are 6 tips for practicing gentle parenting:
+Below are nine tips for practicing gentle parenting:

 1. Stay Calm